-Reputational risk and failure to maintain the value of the "Swiss Life" brand manner in which Swiss Life conducts its business activities, or financial performance, as well as actual or perceived practices in the insurance and financial services industry generally.
+Reputational risk is the risk of failure to meet stakeholder expectations as a result of any event, behaviour, action or inaction, either by users of the brand "Swiss Life" or associated sub-brands (subsequently referred to as "Swiss Life Group Brands"), their employees or others with whom Swiss Life Group Brands are associated, that might cause stakeholders to form a negative image of the Swiss Life Group Brands.
+Similarly, the public opinion of Swiss Life may be adversely affected by the actual, or perceived, manner in which users of Swiss Life Group Brands conduct their business activities, or financial performance, as well as actual or perceived practices in the insurance and financial services industry generally.
 Modern technologies, in particular social media channels, other media in the internet, and broadcast tools which facilitate communication with large audiences in short time frames and with minimal costs, may significantly enhance and accelerate the impact of damaging information and allegations.